SmartDataInnovationLab/git_batch/readme.md

 # optional: update path to git in run.sh, because htcondor runs as a different user and may not know the correct version of git
 nano run.sh

+# tell condor your email adress, so it can notify you when the job is done
+nano run.sub

 # prepare the git repository
 chmod +x schedule.sh
 git init; git add .; git commit -m "."